 This post was created in partnership with GoRving.
 All thoughts and opinions are my own.
 But seriously, get outside.

-For this version, I wanted that classic comfort food meal, like my classic beef stroganoff recipe, but designed to be made while out on the road and with minimal cooking supplies!
+For this easy meatball stroganoff recipe, I wanted that classic comfort food meal, like my classic beef stroganoff recipe, but designed to be made while out on the road and with minimal cooking supplies!
+Or just because you have meatballs and want a great weeknight dinner the whole family will love.

 Is it possible to turn this traditional recipe into a cast iron camping hit?

 Indeed it is.
-And with hearty portabella mushrooms, frozen meatballs, and pre-boiled pasta, it was actually really easy.
-And maybe even better than the classic.
+And with hearty portabella mushrooms, frozen meatballs, and pre-boiled pasta, it was actually a really easy quick dinner.
+And maybe even better than the classic that’s become one of our favorite dinners around the campfire!

 What you need to make this recipe

-What makes this stroganoff perfect for camping is that it doesn’t require a lot of fussy ingredients.
+What makes this meatball stroganoff perfect for camping is that it doesn’t require a lot of fussy ingredients.
+While we love making this around the campfire, is a family favorite on the stovetop any night of the week!